 Yes!
 First, start by reducing the amount of waste that you can produce by changing processes or process chemicals at your business.
 Next, examine if there is a way that you can recycle your waste back into your processes.
 Network with similar businesses and trade associations for waste minimization and pollution prevention solutions.

-The CESQG Program is permitted and registered with the State of California to accept limited types and quantities of hazardous wastes.
+The VSQG Program is permitted and registered with the State of California to accept limited types and quantities of hazardous wastes.
 We cannot accept radioactive wastes, water reactive wastes, explosives, pyrotechnics or fire arms, compressed gas cylinders, asbestos, medical wastes or hazardous waste site remediation waste.